-- Outline the typical presentation and describe the history and physical findings aseptic meningitis.
+Outline the history and physical findings of patients with aseptic meningitis.

-- Describe the treatment and management options available for aseptic meningitis.
+Describe the management options available for aseptic meningitis.

 Bacterial, fungal, and parasitic infectious are less common than viral.
-Bacterial causes of aseptic meningitis may include partially treated meningitis, parameningeal infection (such as epidural abscess and mastoiditis), Mycoplasma pneumoniae, endocarditis, Mycobacterium tuberculosis, Borrelia burgdorfi, ehrlichiosis, Brucella, Treponema pallidum, Bartonella henselae, and leptospirosis.
-Rocky Mountain spotted fever and typhus are common rickettsiae on the differential.
+Bacterial causes of aseptic meningitis may include partially treated meningitis, parameningeal infection (such as epidural abscess and mastoiditis), Mycoplasma pneumoniae, endocarditis, Mycobacterium tuberculosis, Treponema pallidum, and leptospirosis.
 Fungal causes may include Candida, Cryptococcus neoformans, Histoplasma capsulatum, Coccidioides immitis, and Blastomyces dermatitides.
 Parasites causing aseptic meningitis include Toxoplasma gondii, naegleria, neurocysticercosis, trichinosis, and Hartmannella.

 History and Physical

-On CSF analysis, obtain cell count, glucose, gram stain, protein, culture, bacterial PCR (usually includes N. meningitides, S. pneumonia, H. influenza), and selected viral PCR studies (which should are based on the clinical presentation of the patient).
+On CSF analysis, obtain cell count, glucose, gram stain, protein, culture, bacterial PCR (which usually includes N. meningitides, S. pneumonia, H. influenza), and selected viral PCR studies (which should are based on the clinical presentation of the patient).
 Other tests to consider include syphilis serology, tuberculosis testing, serum human immunodeficiency virus (HIV) testing.
-Viral CSF PCR can detect enterovirus, HSV-1, HSV-2, varicella-zoster, cytomegalovirus (CMV), Epstein-Barr virus (EBV), and arbovirus.
+Viral CSF PCR can detect enterovirus, Herpes Zoster Virus 1 (HSV-1), HSV-2, varicella-zoster, cytomegalovirus (CMV), Epstein-Barr virus (EBV), and arbovirus.

 Typical CSF results in patients with aseptic meningitis include: Opening pressure either normal (<180 mmH2O) or slightly elevated, glucose normal to mildly decreased, protein normal to mildly elevated (<200mg/dL), cell count of 10-1000 cells per microliter (initially neutrophils (>50%) may predominate with a gradual shift toward lymphocytes (>80%).

 Drug-induced aseptic meningitis, in particular, may have few lab abnormalities, so clinicians have to maintain a high level of suspicion and perform a comprehensive history regarding all medications a patient might be taking and how much.

 Treatment / Management

-Once the diagnosis of aseptic meningitis has been established, the patient can often be discharged home with the exception of the elderly, immunocompromised, and children with pleocytosis.
-If discharging the patient, home care should be based on etiology.
+Once the diagnosis of aseptic meningitis has been established, the patient can often be discharged home except for the elderly, immunocompromised, and children with pleocytosis.
+When discharging the patient, home care needs should be based on etiology.
 For instance, patients with diagnosed enterovirus should be advised to practice excellent hand hygiene and avoid sharing food as it is primarily transmitted via the fecal-oral route.

-The signs and symptoms of aseptic meningitis are often vague and nonspecific, so the differential is broad.
+The signs and symptoms of aseptic meningitis are often vague and nonspecific; therefore, the differential is quite broad.
 The headache and fever, being some of the most common symptoms, drive the differential.

-Bacterial meningitis is the most concerning and common alternative cause and should be the default diagnosis until it is ruled out.
-Intracranial hemorrhage, especially subarachnoid hemorrhage should be considered in the appropriate patient.
+Bacterial meningitis is the most concerning and common alternative cause and should be the default diagnosis until ruled out.
+Intracranial hemorrhage, especially subarachnoid hemorrhage, should be considered in patients with the appropriate clinical presentation.
 Neoplastic disorders (leukemia, tumors of the brain), other types of headaches (migraine), inflammation of brain structures (brain abscess, epidural abscess) should also be considered.

-Fever from almost any source can give headache and neck stiffness.
-Urinary tract infections and pneumonia can present with headache, body aches, and fever.
+Fever from almost any source can present with headache and neck stiffness as associated symptoms.
+Urinary tract infections and pneumonia can present with headaches, body aches, and fever.
 Thus, an exhaustive search for infectious sources is part of every workup.

 Many of the causes of aseptic meningitis may give most or all of the symptoms but have no meningeal involvement.
-Viral syndromes, in particular, often give headache, muscle aches, weakness, and fever.
+Viral syndromes, in particular, often give headaches, muscle aches, weakness, and fever.

 The broader differential includes anemia, which classically causes headaches and weakness.
-The list includes carbon monoxide exposure, child abuse, tick-borne illness, and TB, which demonstrates the breadth of possibilities.
+In addition, the list includes carbon monoxide exposure, child abuse, tick-borne illness, and TB, which demonstrates the breadth of possibilities.

 Deterrence and Patient Education

-The focus should be on preventing the spread of virulent infectious causes.
+Preventing the spread of virulent infectious should be the main focus.
 Viral meningitis and many other infectious causes' spread can be prevented with strict isolation (usually droplet isolation) and frequent hand washing, especially after diaper changes in children to prevent the spread of enterovirus infections.
-Appropriate hand hygiene must be practiced, and isolation should be adhered to based on the suspected cause.
+Appropriate hand hygiene is a necessity, and isolation should be adhered to based on the suspected cause.
 Vaccines are available for those at risk for polio, mumps, measles, mumps, varicella, and rubella and should be given according to the vaccine schedule.
 For populations living or visiting endemic areas, arboviral vaccines are also available.

 Enhancing Healthcare Team Outcomes

-Fever, headache, nuchal rigidity, and/or altered mental status raise concerns for meningitis.
-However, these symptoms may be associated with other diagnoses.
-A thorough history and physical exam may indicate that the patient has meningitis.
+Fever, headache, nuchal rigidity, or altered mental status are symptoms that raise the concern for meningitis.
+However, these symptoms may be associated with multiple other diagnoses.
+A thorough history and physical exam are necessary to aid indicate that a patient has meningitis.
 Because meningitis represents a dangerous infectious disease, communication with all levels of the staff is essential.
-Ensuring the proper isolation and PPE to prevent spread to the medical team or other patients is of paramount importance and should be of primary concern.
-Once the diagnosis of aseptic meningitis is established, and more concerning diagnoses are excluded, then these precautions can be discontinued.
+Ensuring the proper isolation and personal protective equipment (PPE) to prevent spread to the medical team or other patients is paramount and should be of primary concern.
+Once the diagnosis of aseptic meningitis is established and more concerning diagnoses are excluded, only then can these precautions be discontinued.

-Depending on the cause of meningitis, other consultation services need to be involved.
-For instance, if a patient has tuberculosis meningitis, an infectious disease specialist might be needed to develop the correct medication regimen for the patient, along with a pharmacist.
-If a patient has meningitis due to malignancy, the oncology team consult may be of assistance.
-The nurses play an important role by administering the needed medications, checking vital signs, and maintaining isolation of the patient.
+Depending on the cause of meningitis, other services need to be consulted.
+For instance, if a patient has tuberculosis meningitis, an infectious disease specialist may be required to develop the correct medication regimen for the patient, along with a pharmacist.
+If a patient has meningitis due to malignancy, the oncology team consult is of assistance.
+The nurses play an essential role by administering the needed medications, monitoring vital signs, and maintaining patient isolation.

 Aseptic meningitis is usually a benign condition, but the prognosis can vary with the cause.
 For better outcomes for the patient, an interprofessional team including clinicians, specialists, PAs and NPs, nurses, and pharmacists is essential.